 The National Film Board is buying 4 defibrillators for its Montreal headquarters after the death of an employee.
 The man who worked in film colorization experienced a cardiac episode and collapsed near the coffee machine at work.
+The incident clearly shows the importance of AEDs in the workplace.
+When an emergency occurs, the timely delivery of life-saving measures and using an AED can save lives.

 According to the union, when a colleague called 911, the dispatcher asked if there was a defibrillator nearby.
 There were none available on the premises.